 For this, you need a working external drive and its connecting cable.
 You can even use an SSD or Hard Drive enclosure if you don’t have an external drive.
 So, without any delays, let’s get started.

-Why you should have an offline/external backup of your computer?
+Why should you have an offline/external backup of your computer?

 Most people either use this 5GB space to secure their most important files on OneDrive or choose other platforms like Google Drive.
 But, still, the offline method is the best one because you always have the freedom to back up almost all your computers at minimal prices.
-Also, the external drives are one-time investments and they can be used for other tasks in the future.
+Also, the external drives are one-time investments, and they can be used for other tasks in the future.

 How does the Windows External Backup and Restore work?

-With the Windows backup, an image file (.vhdx) is created which works as a copy of the main hard drive or the SSD in your computer.
+With the Windows backup, an image file (.vhdx) is created, which works as a copy of the main hard drive or the SSD in your computer.
 Again, the backup size is almost the same as the total file size.
-When you have to restore the system, you can use this image file to get your system back in the same state when it was backed up.
+When you have to restore the system, you can use this image file to get your system back in the same state as when it was backed up.

 Steps to Create an External Backup on a Hard Drive

 Please follow these steps carefully.
-These screenshots are from the Windows 11.
+These screenshots are from Windows 11.
 But, don’t worry, Windows 10 has almost the same things except for the different UI.
 You can easily follow this tutorial on both types of operating systems.

 1. Grab yourself an external Hard Drive or SSD